tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * The `example` in the above code is just a template for what the live data will look like.
 In this example, the live data will have `x` and `y` columns of data.

 * A streaming DataFrame has limited functions similar to a real Pandas DataFrame, but it uses a stream to hold live streaming data.
-A streaming DataFrame can be considered a wrapper around a normal DataFrame that hvplot can use to automatically update its plots with streaming data.
-In this example, hvplot will update its scatter plot whenever it receives new live data that matches the format of the `example` DataFrame.
+A streaming DataFrame can be considered a wrapper around a normal DataFrame that hvPlot can use to automatically update its plots with streaming data.
+In this example, hvPlot will update its scatter plot whenever it receives new live data that matches the format of the `example` DataFrame.

   ```python
   sdf.hvplot.scatter(x="x", y="y")
   ```

 * Live data is added to the streaming DataFrame using `stream.emit`.
-In this example, a DataFrame is created 20 different times and each time is emitted to the streaming DataFrame.
-Hvplot knows to update its scatter plot with each new data that is emitted.
+In this example, a DataFrame is created 20 different times, and each time is emitted to the streaming DataFrame.
+HvPlot knows to update its scatter plot with each new data that is emitted.

   ```python
   def emit(i):